THE PURPOSE OF THE LAW (Part 1)

 The law was not given or sent to be our saviour but merely to be our tutor, custodian, guardian or schoolmaster ordained by God to lead and bring us to the Saviour, Jesus Christ, that we might be justified and saved by faith in Him and His finished work of redemption.

-Paul explains this truth in Galatians 3:
+Paul explains this truth in his epistle.

 23 Before the way of faith in Christ was available to us, we were placed under guard by the law.
 We were kept in protective custody, so to speak, until the way of faith was revealed.
 Let me put it another way.